Storage & Retention of Medical Records

 Disposal of records

 Medical records that have reached their retention period should be reviewed to check whether destruction is appropriate.
 It is advisable to keep any patient records where there has been an adverse incident or complaint as detailed above.
-Ideally, a register of records destroyed should be maintained as proof the record no longer exists.
+Ideally, a register of records destroyed should be maintained as proof that the record no longer exists.

 Disposal of medical records should be carried out securely, ensuring that patient confidentiality is protected.
 Examples include cross-cut shredding, incineration or utilising a commercial company holding the necessary accreditations.